-Comparing the risk criteria makes it possible to assess and compare different risks across the business and provides a common format for articulating risk across the business.
+Comparing the establishment of risk criteria makes it possible to assess and compare different risks across the business and provides a common format for articulating risk across the business.
 In many organisations, it is common to use risk maps to display risks on a grid which combines the risk scores for consequences and likelihood onto one chart.
 A typical format is shown in Figure 6.
+This is sometimes also called a heat map.